 The real benefit of a pre-litigation settlement offer comes from the person rejecting the offer.
-This is a strategy, almost a ‘trick’.
+This is a strategy, almost a “trick”.
 You often want the defendant to reject your first offer, only to later realise that they will lose and have to pay your legal fees.
-This, in turn, puts you in a much better negotiating position, as the longer negotiations continue, the more they may need to pay.
+This, in turn, puts you in a much better negotiating position, because the longer negotiations continue, the more the defendant may need to pay.

 It is not uncommon that you will make a settlement offer knowing full well that it will likely be rejected.
 In circumstances where you predict that the settlement offer will be rejected, you may choose to offer a more reasonable amount (but an offer you will still be happy with if the defendant accepts your offer).

 This strategy can put you in a very strong position in later settlement negotiations, or at the end of trial if you win.

 When coupled with a reasonable formal settlement offer, you should increase your chances of recovering almost all of your legal fees if you win.
 The court has stated that a pre-litigation settlement offer, and later a formal offer, creates a “near insurmountable task” for a defendant to say why they should not pay a plaintiff’s costs on the indemnity basis (all your reasonably incurred legal fees).